GowthamThangamani/MyResearch/README.md

 2. How to add Startup in Azure function app.
 (Keyword: Singleton) https://stackoverflow.com/a/58797802

+#VueJs

-3. Vuejs page chnage listener
+1. Vuejs page change listener
 https://stackoverflow.com/a/46403063/3877252